This post will talk about 20 practical ways that you can easily use to stop food wastage, pocket more savings and help the environment.

 How does this work?

--You save time.
-Zero planning and stress.
+- You save TIME.
 You get to spend more quality time with your family.

--You save money.
-This ensures that you don’t overspend.
-And every meal only costs around $2 per person.
+- You save MONEY.
+Every meal only costs around $2 per person.

 3. Buy more non-perishables, especially those on specials, to save more money.